Process is mandatory to comply with U security policy

-Ultimately, all managers at the University of Utah will be required to review their employees' elevated access to high-risk applications.
-Currently, the identified high-risk applications are Cactus, EPIC, Lawson, and PeopleSoft (Campus Solutions – HE, Human Resources – HR, and Financials – FS).
-This list is expected to grow as applications are added.
+UIT’s Information Security Office (ISO) is implementing a new quarterly process that will require all managers at the University of Utah to review their employees’ elevated access to high-risk applications.
+The current list includes Epic, Lawson, and PeopleSoft Campus Solutions and HR Financials.
+This list will grow as applications are rolled into the review process.

 "This periodic review process will enable managers with better oversight and is an important first step towards mitigating risks around user access to high-risk applications," said Subhasish Mitra, associate director of ISO's Identity and Access Management (IAM) team.

 The IAM team will conduct a pilot review with UIT, ITS and the U's Division of Human Resources in mid June.
 The review requirement for all managers is tentatively scheduled to begin in late July or early August 2017.